11th Annual ARTWALK at entrance to Bohicket Marina

 Johns Island, SC 29455

-Johns Island, SC, — The 9th Annual Art Walk at Bohicket, 1900 Seabrook Island Road, Johns Island SC 29455 will be held on Saturday, aPRIL 20TH from 10:00AM to 7:00PM in front of NV Realty Group.
+Johns Island, SC, — The 11th Annual Art Walk at Bohicket, 1900 Seabrook Island Road, Johns Island SC 29455 will be held on Saturday, APRIL 3RD from 10:00AM to 7:00PM at the entrance to Bohicket Marina.

 Come out and enjoy the beautiful scenery, browse some fantastic art work by some very talented artists and help support the programs we have in place on the Sea Islands.